 • Piccolo Buco

 DAY 3: Trastevere + Villa Borghese

-This neighborhood is located across the Tiber River and was once a working class district.
+This neighborhood is located across the Tiber River and was once a working-class district.
 Today, it’s become a lot more touristy, especially popular among the people who want to experience a more authentic side of Rome.
 Wander around its streets and narrow lanes without a destination, and you’ll see that life here goes a lot more slowly.

 By lunchtime, I bet you’ll be hungry and tired from all the walking around… I know, I’ve been there.
-My recommendation is, stop at Tonnarello for lunch.
+My recommendation is to stop at Tonnarello for lunch.
 This no-frills tavern is located in the middle of Trastevere and serves traditional Roman cuisine.
 The recipes have been handed down from generation to generation, and the food is delicious although heavy because that’s how Roman (and Italian) cuisine is.
-Don’t expect to have a salad here – opt for one of their homemade pasta dishes and finish your meal with a tiramisu.
+Don’t expect to have a salad here – opt for one of their homemade pasta dishes and finish your meal with tiramisu.